davidbes/recipe-app/client/README.md

 - All props should be destructurized when component is defined and not in the code block (if used of course).
 - Component is exported at the end of the file.
 - Each component has it's own file.
+- All functionality should be wrapped within hooks to ensure the stablity of the app

 Example of a component: